Choose your language

 In Windows systems, it’s known as the Print Spooler. macOS and Linux clients use CUPS (Common UNIX Printing System).
 There are lots of ways print spooler errors can occur.
 A common issue is a perpetual “Paused - Spooling” message.

-Most print spooler errors essentially boil down to your computer and printer dropping their connection somehow.
-Think of spooling errors like a canary in a coal mine for your print environment.
-If spooling issues happen frequently, there’s something else amiss with your print setup - often the driver.
+Think of spooling errors like a canary in a coal mine for your print environment – if spooling issues happen frequently, there’s something else amiss with your print setup, and it’s often the driver.

-So talk to your system administrator and don’t just spam the print button hoping it will solve itself.
+Talk to your system administrator and don’t just keep hitting ‘print’ button hoping it will solve itself.
 This will only add to the spooling delay.
 Or it could waste paper when/if those print jobs do eventually leave the spooler.
-Read more on printer spooler issues and how to fix them .

 11. Print driver

 A lot of printing issues start and end with the print driver.
 Some printer drivers aren’t compatible with your printer and compromise printing speed and quality.
 An easy fix is to regularly update your printer drivers.
-And while they appear simple enough to install, they can be complex and present challenges to download and implement.
-Read more on our top printing workarounds with various printer driver alternatives.

 12. Expensive print jobs